nutanix-cloud-native/opendocs/docs/capx/v1.1.x/experimental/proxy.md

 ## Steps
 1. Generate a `cluster.yaml` file with the required CAPX cluster configuration.
 Refer to the [Getting Started](../getting_started.md){target=_blank} page for more information on how to generate a `cluster.yaml` file.
 Do not apply the `cluster.yaml` file.
-2. Edit the `cluster.yaml` file and modify following resources as shown in the [example](#example) below to add the proxy configuration.
+2. Edit the `cluster.yaml` file and modify the following resources as shown in the [example](#example) below to add the proxy configuration.
     1. `KubeadmControlPlane`:
         * Add the proxy configuration to the `spec.kubeadmConfigSpec.files` list.
 Do not modify other items in the list.
         * Add `systemctl` commands to apply the proxy config in `spec.kubeadmConfigSpec.preKubeadmCommands`.
 Do not modify other items in the list.